 - keeping lists of Participants, - having Participants sign cash register receipts, - having specific register lines Participants must use, - keeping folders for each Participant, - keeping Participants' receipts, and - the offering or denial of incentives solely to WIC participants (based on 7 CFR 246.12(h)(3)(iii) and WIC Policy Memorandum 2012-3, Vendor Incentive Items).

-In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.
+In accordance with Federal law and U.S. Department of Agriculture policy, the Georgia WIC Program and all authorized Retailers are prohibited from discriminating on the basis of race, color, national origin, sex, age, or disability.